top of page

 At the time of this post (and video), you can not directly save your newspaper discoveries to your family tree.

-Instead, you can save download a PDF version of the file to your computer and attach it to your genealogy software program or file it in your digital folders.
+Instead, you can save and download a PDF version of the file to your computer, attach it to your genealogy software program, or file it in your digital folders.

-Or you can add an event to a profile on Findmypast and save the link.
+You can also add an event to a profile on Findmypast and save the link.

-6. After the fact is selected and a new entry created, click on "Sources" and complete the form.
-Add the hyperlink from the newspaper image on Findmypast to the field labeled "Web".
+• After selecting the fact and creating a new entry, click on "Sources" and complete the form.
+Add the hyperlink from the newspaper image on Findmypast to the field labeled "Web."

 You can use this technique to save any image to any fact on the Findmypast Family Tree.